Resume

 • Here I learned the crafts of usability engineering and found ways to apply my behavioral research background to design.
 I immediately got myself in trouble for trying new tools and techniques when the old didn’t seem to provide the right answers or reliable results, for questioning assumptions and simplifications, and for asking “why?” too many times.
 At the end, striving for quality paid off, but I also learned how to balance diplomacy, persuasion, and assertiveness.

-• I planned and conducted usability studies, heuristic evaluations, card sorting exercises, user interviews, observations; I created user profiles, personas and scenarios; I contributed to the development and iteration of design with the other members of the project team.
+• I planned and conducted usability studies, heuristic evaluations, card sorting exercises, user interviews, field studies; I created user profiles, personas and scenarios; I contributed to the development and iteration of design with the other members of the project team.

 Post-doctoral Fellow, October 1998-July 2000